mazeller/EEOB563-Final-Project/README.md

+The datatset used for the project was acquired using a web scraping script for AllRecipes.com, modified by Dr. Jennifer Chang.
+The repo can be found at <a href="https://github.com/j23414/allrecipes">https://github.com/j23414/allrecipes</a>.

+---

-<h1>Using phylogenetic methods to investigate the relation between non-genetic based entities: Brief and dangerously simplistic overview</h1>
+<h1>Using phylogenetic methods to investigate the relation between non-genetic based entities: Brief and overly simplistic overview</h1>

 <h2>Hypotheses</h2>
 Phylogenetic methods can be used to uncover the evolutionary relation between non-genetic entities that share a common ancestor.